-Myelodysplastic syndrome (MDS) is the name of a group of conditions that occur when the blood-forming cells in the bone marrow are damaged.
+Myelodysplastic syndromes (MDS) are conditions that can occur when the blood-forming cells in the bone marrow are damaged.
 This damage leads to low numbers of one or more type of blood cells.

 Normal bone marrow

 Bone marrow is found inside certain bones, including the skull, ribs, pelvis, and spine.
 It is made up of blood-forming cells, fat cells, and supporting tissues that help the blood-forming cells grow.
 A small fraction of the blood-forming cells are a special type of cell known as blood stem cells.
 Stem cells are needed to make new cells.
 When a stem cell divides it makes 2 cells: one cell that stays a stem cell, and another cell that can keep changing and dividing to make blood cells.
 There are 3 types of blood cells: red blood cells, white blood cells, and platelets.

 Red blood cells pick up oxygen in the lungs and carry it to the rest of the body.
 These cells also bring carbon dioxide back to the lungs.
 Having too few red blood cells is called anemia.
 It can make people feel tired and weak and look pale.
 Severe anemia can cause shortness of breath.

 White blood cells (also known as leukocytes) are important in defending the body against infection.
 The 2 major types of white blood cells are lymphocytes and granulocytes.

 Lymphocytes are immune cells that are found in the bone marrow, the blood, and in lymph nodes.
 They make the antibodies that help the body fight germs.
 They can also directly kill invading germs by producing toxic substances that damage the cells.
 Lymphocytes are not usually abnormal in MDS.